 DIY vs. Hiring a Glass Professional

 It is best to call in a glass professional to replace the glass in your double pane windows.
-At Glass Doctor®, our specialists make the replacement process easy, safe and efficient by offering same-day glass repair services.
+At Glass Doctor®, our specialists make the replacement process easy, safe and efficient.
 When you hire a professional, you save time and you reduce the risk of seriously injuring yourself when handling broken glass.

 Structure of Double Pane Windows

 Double pane windows, or insulated glass units (IGUs), consist of two panes of glass separated by a spacer and layer of air that provides insulation.
 Sometimes this space is filled with gases, such as argon or krypton, for additional insulation.